dskho/0xatom.github.io/_posts/2020-10-27-hemisphere-lynx.md

 uZ8iARX2aiDV1bNz7Dx4
 ```

-One of the BEST vulnhub boxes i ever did.

 ## Thank You

 Thank you for taking the time to read my writeup.
 If you don't understand something from the writeup or want to ask me something feel free to contact me through discord(0xatom#8707) or send me a message through twitter [0xatom](https://twitter.com/0xatom){:target="_blank"} :blush: